zlovtnik/graphqlScala/README.md

 When increasing strength in production, load-test authentication endpoints to ensure acceptable response times.
 The default of 12 provides strong security for most deployments.

+**Content Security Policy (CSP):**

+The application implements a strict Content Security Policy (CSP) without `'unsafe-inline'` directives to prevent XSS attacks.
+CSP nonces are automatically generated per request by the `CspHeaderFilter` and enforced at the CDN and backend levels.
+All inline scripts and styles use external files exclusively, or (if necessary) are protected with cryptographically secure nonces.

+For detailed CSP implementation, architecture, and troubleshooting, see [`docs/CSP_IMPLEMENTATION.md`](docs/CSP_IMPLEMENTATION.md).

 **Breaking Change:** `JWT_SECRET`, `MINIO_ACCESS_KEY`, and `MINIO_SECRET_KEY` no longer have unsafe default values.
 All three must be explicitly set via environment variables or the application will fail at startup with a clear error message.

 ### Local development secrets